petertorres/compare_redis_versions/README.md

 ### Requirements
 `$ gem install sinatra sinatra-contrib redis haml`

+or run Bundler to install dependencies:
+`$ bundle install`

 ### Setup
 The script reads all values of a given key, and looks for redis entries in the following formats: